HISMalawi/BHT-EMR-API/README.md

 [Back to top](#table-of-contents)

 # SMS Gateway for the immunization app
-  * You need to ask any of the team members for the api key
+  * You need to ask any of the team members for the api key or follow the following steps
   * To get the api key from https://gateway.seven.io
+  * The documentation is in Germany so make sure you use firefox for easy page transalation to English
-  * Login to the account using the provided creditials
+  * Login to the account seven.io account using the provided creditials
-  * copy the api key
+  * On the botton right corner click on documentation
+  * In the documentation click on SMS under endpoints section to get sms_gateway_url
+  * Still in the documentation click on Account under endpoints section to get sms_api_key
-  * go to config/application.yml and add the sms_api_key
+  * Finally go to config/application.yml and add the sms_api_key and sms_gateway_url